-I go (passing my forlorn paperback immediately upon entering - more of that later) to announce the absence of hot water, even though I'd tested the showers last night and there was hot water then.
+I go (passing my paperback up to the kitchen worktop upon entering - more of that later) to announce the absence of hot water, even though I'd tested the showers last night and there was hot water then.

 So I was second in the queue for our own bathroom, my having turned the boiler on for the full works.

-outside to start the final preparations for leaving 'Camping Apollo Village' .................... and then it happened.
+I popped outside to start the final preparations for leaving 'Camping Apollo Village' .................... and then it happened.
 Beneath the vehicle where last night I'd left my sandals out to air, there was just one left.
 "NOOOooooo not f**cking again!
-I don't believe
+I

-quality five star overnight stay, I, remembering that I'd seen two of their dogs lying down and busily licking themselves yesterday afternoon near the bar area, I popped round there to take a look.
-As I approached the dogs, there was my sandal, a bit chewed.
+our memorable quality five star overnight stay, I, remembering that I'd seen two of their dogs lying down and busily licking themselves yesterday afternoon near the bar area, I popped round there to take a look.
+As I approached the dogs, there was my sandal,